Pmac101/Breakout_Game/README.md

 A recreation of the 70's arcade game, Breakout.
+The goal is to move the paddle left or right with the keyboard arrows so the blue ball ricochets off the paddle and into the colored blocks above.
+If the ball touches the bottom of the screen, the game is over.